PostHog/posthog.com/contents/blog/brand.md

 ## Your brand isn't just your website...

 ...it's how your company is experienced by others.
-Your _company_ is your product.
-For example, it's:
+Your _company_ is your product and:

 * How much you invest in each function in your company relative to each other.
 * What you look for when you hire people, and it's the process you use to hire with.